Sabah Drabu

 There are two types of fiber: soluble and insoluble.

-Most plant-based foods contain both types of fiber, so it’s essential to eat a variety of high-fiber foods as part of a balanced diet to get the benefits of both types of fiber.
+Most plant-based foods contain both types of fiber, so eating a variety of high-fiber foods as part of a balanced diet to benefit from both types of fiber is essential.

-The recommended daily fiber intake for adults is 25-30 grams, and it’s essential to drink plenty of water with a high-fiber diet to help the fiber move through the digestive system.
+The recommended daily fiber intake for adults is 25-30 grams, and drinking plenty of water with a high-fiber diet is essential to help the fiber move through the digestive system.

 Sources of Dietary Fiber

-To maintain balanced daily nutrition, it’s essential to consume dietary fiber, and knowing where it comes from can be helpful.
+Consuming dietary fiber is essential to maintaining balanced daily nutrition, and knowing where it comes from can be helpful.
 Some sources of dietary fiber include fruits, vegetables, legumes, whole grains, nuts, and seeds.

 Adding extra fiber to your diet is incredibly important.
 Not only does it promote digestive health and keep you regular, but research has shown that it can help you maintain a healthy weight and reduce your risk of diseases like type 2 diabetes, heart disease, and cancer.
 The best part?
 Fiber is the ultimate hunger buster that won’t pack on the pounds.
 So, if you’re ready to cut back on unnecessary snacking, here are some tips to help you get started.